 INSIGHT 03: How to Make IT Transformation Faster and Easier (Part 1)

 In this series “INSIGHT: The Technical Director’s Perspective” I’ll share my years of hands-on experience to demystify the Cloud and help you gain control over your IT roadmap.
-IT Transformation is not a single project.
+IT Transformation (also called digital transformation) is not a single project.
 It’s not something you can tick off and say “we’ve done that”.
 For enterprises that embrace true digital transformation and agile business practises, It’s an ongoing journey.
 An ever-evolving process.

 A simple analogy for IT transformation is to think of your enterprise as if it were a Formula 1 race team.
 Not only are they developing their car (IT) to compete and succeed in each race (each new project) but, they are also developing the car for the future, for the next season, when the rules have changed.